 Below, we’ll explore some easy-to-follow tips that’ll help you spy on your competitors, and we’ll dish out some handy tools that’ll help you make light work of these Sherlock Holmes-inspired activities.

-Keywords are the foundation of any website, so what keywords have your competitors chosen to focus on?
-Understanding this will allow you to see where their traffic is coming from and what’s driving their sales.
+Keywords are the foundation of any website, and a primary insight into your competitors’ strategy.
+It’s important to snoop out what keywords your competitors have chosen to focus on, because understanding this will allow you to spy on competitors by seeing where their traffic is coming from and what’s driving their sales.

 Where do you find these keywords?